IsCathal/Contextify/Readme.md

 Open DevTools and send (await ai.languageModel.capabilities()).available; in the console.
 If this returns “readily”, then you are all set.

-If this returns **"readily"**, then you are all set.

----

-#### Relaunch Chrome

-Click on the **"Relaunch"** button that appears after changing each flag.

----

-## Finalize the Setup

-### Trigger Model Download

 Repeat this command until the response changes to **"readily"**.

 This may take about 3 to 5 minutes depending on your network connection, so let your Chrome instance run for a while.

+If this returns **"readily"**, then you are all set.

 ---

 ## Usage

-### Rewriting Text in Modern Language

-1. Navigate to a literature website (e.g., Project Gutenberg).
+1. Navigate to a literature website [Project Gutenberg](https://www.gutenberg.org).
-2. Select the text you wish to rewrite.
+2. Select the text you wish to enhance.
-3. Right-click and choose **"Rewrite in Modern Language"** from the context menu.
-4. A modal popup will appear with a loading icon.
-5. Once the rewrite is complete, you'll see the rewritten text.
-6. You can **Accept**, **Retry**, or **Cancel** the rewrite.
-7. Accepted rewrites will replace the original text and be highlighted.

----

 ### Understanding Color-Coded Categories